A Complete Breed Guide

 This Australian made, high quality puppy food is designed to support healthy growth and development of large and giant breed puppies, including Labrador Retrievers.

-A complete and balanced puppy food with the correct balance of energy, calcium and phosphorus to support controlled bone growth in large breeds, along with nutrients to promote healthy digestion, skin and coat health and brain development.
+This complete and balanced puppy food contains the correct balance of energy, calcium and phosphorus to support controlled bone growth in large breeds, along with nutrients to promote healthy digestion, brain development and skin & coat health.

 Obesity is linked with a number of health conditions in dogs, most notably osteoarthritis, which as previously mentioned is not uncommon in Labradors.
 Obesity can also contribute to other health conditions in dogs including heart disease, metabolic disease, breathing problems and skin problems.